brodycj/Android-sqlite-ext-native-driver/README.md

 ## About

-Android-sqlite-native-driver provides:
+Android-sqlite-ext-native-driver provides:
-- single `SQLiteNative` class with native Java interface to an important subset of sqlite C functions
+- single `SQLiteNative` class with native Java interface to an important subset of sqlite C functions, with `REGEXP` integrated from [brodybits / sqlite3-regexp-cached](https://github.com/brodybits/sqlite3-regexp-cached) (based on <http://git.altlinux.org/people/at/packages/?p=sqlite3-pcre.git> by Alexey Tourbin)
 - automatic build of `sqlite-native-driver-libs.zip`, with native sqlite library build for major Android targets (`armeabi`, `armeabi-v7a`, `x86`, `x86_64`) that is accessible from the native Java interface

 This is accomplished by using [GlueGen](http://jogamp.org/gluegen/www/) around a simple wrapper C module.

 This project is meant to help build a higher-level sqlite interface library, with the JNI layer completely isolated.

-**NOTE:** This project references the `gluegentools` and `sqlite-amalgamation` subprojects, which are resolved by: $ `make init` (as described below).
+**NOTE:** This project references multiple subprojects, which may be resolved by: $ `make init` (as described below).

 **WARNING:** The sqlite database and statement handles that are returned by the `SQLiteNative` library functions are raw C pointer values (with `0x100000000` added).
 If someone uses a sqlite database or statement handle that is not valid, or no longer valid with the `SQLiteNative` library the behavior is undefined (such as a crash).
 It is *NOT* recommended to use this API directly unless you really understand how this library works internally.